tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

   criteria.
 Note, however, that a network operator does not need to derive any Policy Filter Topologies, choosing to operate directly on the full physical network.

-o It is anticipated that there may be very many IETF Network Slices supported by a network operator over a single physical network.
-  The scaling mechanisms are deployment choices, but it may be that there are no more than 1000 Slice-Flow Aggregates supported by a network, with each Slice-Flow Aggregate supporting any number of IETF Network Slices.

 # Network Resource Partition Modes {#SliceModes}